ggurjar333/chatmydocs/README.md

 If you have any feedback, please reach out to me at ggurjar333@gmail.com

 ## 🚀 About Me
-I'm a data engineer based in Dubai.
+I'm a data engineer based in Ahmedabad, India.
 I'm currently looking for a job.

 ## 🛠 Skills
 Python, Bash...